dustywhite7/Econ8320/SlidesCode/03 - Classes.md

 # Magic Methods

-Not all of the magic methods will make sense for all classes.
+Not all of the magic methods will make sense for all classes (just like you can't square a `list` object!).
 Which standard operations do you think would make sense for our ```Sandwich``` class?

 ---

 # Magic Methods

-Not all of the magic methods will make sense for all classes.
 Which standard operations do you think would make sense for our ```Sandwich``` class?

 - Adding (we can ADD toppings)
 - Subtracting (we can REMOVE toppings)